Military history of France: Dominant themes

 Historian Niall Ferguson argues that France is the most belligerent military power in history.
 It participated in 50 of the 125 major European wars fought since 1495; more than any other European state.
 It is followed by Austria which fought in 47 of them; Spain in 44; and England in 43.
-Out of the 169 most important world battles fought since 387BC, France has won 109, lost 49 and drawn 10.
+Out of the 169 most important world battles fought since 387 BC, France has won 109, lost 49 and drawn 10.

 In the last few centuries, French strategic thinking has sometimes been driven by the need to attain or preserve the so-called "natural frontiers," which are the Pyrenees to the southwest, the Alps to the southeast, and the Rhine River to the east.
 Starting with Clovis, 1,500 years of warfare and diplomacy has witnessed the accomplishment of most of these objectives.
 Warfare with other European powers was not always determined by these considerations, and often rulers of France extended their continental authority far beyond these barriers, most notably under Charlemagne, Louis XIV, and Napoleon.
 These periods of incessant conflict were characterized by their own standards and conventions, but all required strong central leadership in order to permit the extension of French rule.
 Important military rivalries in human history have come about as a result of conflict between French peoples and other European powers.
 Anglo-French rivalry, for prestige in Europe and around the world, continued for centuries, while the more recent Franco-German rivalry required two world wars to stabilize.

 Starting in the early 16th century, much of France's military efforts were dedicated to securing its overseas possessions and putting down dissent among both French colonists and native populations.
 French troops were spread all across its empire, primarily to deal with the local population.
 The French colonial empire ultimately disintegrated after the failed attempt to subdue Algerian nationalists in the late 1950s, a failure that led to the collapse of the Fourth Republic.
 Since World War II, France's efforts have been directed at maintaining its status as a great power and its influence on the UN Security Council.
 France has also been instrumental in attempting to unite the armed forces of Europe for their own defense in order to both balance the power of Russia and to lessen European military dependence on the United States.
 For example, France withdrew from NATO in 1966 over complaints that its role in the organization was being subordinated to the demands of the United States.
 French objectives in this era have undergone major shifts.
 Unencumbered by continental wars or intricate alliances, France now deploys its military forces as part of international peacekeeping operations, security enforcers in former colonies, or maintains them combat ready and mobilized to respond to threats from rogue states.
 France is a nuclear power with the largest nuclear arsenal in Europe, and its nuclear capabilities, just like its conventional forces, have been restructured to rapidly deal with emerging threats.